March 13, 2026

 How Accurate Is Propeller Aero Compared to SkyeBrowse?

-Propeller achieves centimeter-level accuracy through AeroPoint GNSS corrections, but that requires the full AeroPoint deployment at every capture.
+Propeller achieves centimeter-level accuracy through AeroPoint GNSS corrections.
+This is genuine survey-grade precision, but it requires the full AeroPoint deployment at every capture.
 Without AeroPoints, Propeller cannot deliver its accuracy claims.
-The accuracy is tied to $10,000-$21,000 in proprietary hardware, not the software.
-SkyeBrowse achieves survey-grade accuracy with RTK on the drone alone.
-For construction volume measurement, SkyeBrowse's SaltBrowse feature calculates volumes from a simple video walkaround, eliminating the AeroPoint cycle entirely.
+The accuracy is tied to the hardware, not the software.

 How Much Does Propeller Aero Cost vs SkyeBrowse?